-Attracting and retaining great talent is one of IO's four goals.
-IO is focused on creating a workplace that encourages coaching, mentoring, and development, celebrates diversity and inclusion, and encourages employees to innovate.
+Attracting and retaining great talent is one of our four goals.
+We are focused on creating a workplace that encourages coaching, mentoring, and development, celebrates diversity and inclusion, and encourages employees to innovate.
 IO is fortunate in its ability to attract individuals who are passionate about serving their fellow citizens, and who are motivated by playing a direct role in contributing to the economic and social well-being of Ontarians.

-IO's employee value proposition is composed of four pillars, underlying its ambition "we take it ON":
+IO's employee value proposition is composed of four key elements: